Amir Khan (boxer): Khan vs. García

+From when the fight was announced, García's father and trainer, Angel García, made critical comments about Khan's race and religion.
+He stated that Khan was overrated and predicted with that his son would retain his title.
+Khan disputed the claim, stating that a win over Garcia would counter the notion of him being overrated.
+Khan was not affected by the personal nature of the comments.
+He noted that the disrespect displayed by his father only served to further motivate him.
+Angel made antagonistic remarks regarding his experiences with Pakistani fighters, stating that he had never met one who he considered skilled.
+He clarified that the statement was based on personal observation rather than racial bias.
+Angel also questioned Roach's reputation, saying that the trainer's success was largely attributed to his association with already established champions instead of developing new talent.
+He further commented on Khan's past defeats, suggesting that Khan utilized religion to deflect responsibility for his losses.
+At the fight week press conference, Angel García once again captured the attention with his unusual behaviour and provocative remarks regarding Khan's Pakistani heritage.
+He displayed gestures and playful mock punches, whilst Khan was speaking.
+In response, Khan vowed to knockout García, as such a victory would silence his father's criticisms.
+Both weighed in at 139 pounds.

 Khan entered the fight as heavy favourite and through the first two rounds and most of the third, he heavily outlanded García.
 The tide turned late in the third round as García was able to land a hard left hook counterpunch off a missed right.
 Khan hit the canvas and was clearly hurt, on unsteady legs, for the remaining seconds of the round.
 García kept pressing in round four, forcing Khan to take a second eight count after he touched the canvas with his glove.
 Khan regrouped and was temporarily able to go back at García, but with less than a minute left in the round Khan was dropped a third time.
 Referee Kenny Bayless stopped the fight despite Khan assuring him he could continue.
 After the fight, Khan said, "It wasn't my night.
 I was coming in with my hands down and Danny took advantage of that.
 He countered very well against me."
 Khan's trainer Roach credited his opposite number, Angel García, for successfully goading Khan into fighting a slugfest, leaving himself vulnerable.